WEST AFRICA INITIATIVES

 educational and social linkages between the people of South

 Carolina and the people of West Africa.
-In furtherance of

 this effort to create expanded relationships between South Carolina and